 Explore our programs

 RISD’s immersive graduate programs offer exceptional opportunities to focus on creative practice and develop ways of thinking, seeing and problem-solving critical to facing the complexities of global life in the 21st century.
-Take a look at the graduate study viewbook for more about the grad experience at RISD.
+Take a look at the graduate study viewbook for more about the grad experience at RISD or request more information.

 A community of makers committed to designing with meaning, discipline and rigor, graduate students in Architecture constantly rethink how, what and why architects make.

 The Ceramics MFA program facilitates cross-disciplinary collaboration while emphasizing the highest level of discipline-specific education.
 Students are encouraged to explore a wide spectrum of applications—from fine art sculpture to studio pottery and architectural projects.

 Defining their own areas of interest within a strong body of research, Digital + Media students explore how to communicate complexities through multiple means and mediums.
 They explore new forms of engagement and take creative risks toward moments of revelatory discovery.

 Through immersion in material exploration and critical making, graduate students hone focused design practices and broaden their career and research perspectives within a unique artistic environment rich with possibility.

 Through disciplined investigation of both the material and conceptual manifestations of the medium, graduate students in Glass engage with the world through continual experimentation and artistic striving.

 By uniting critical theories from the humanities and social sciences with studies in the visual, performative and literary arts, students in Global Arts and Cultures investigate diverse forms of making and their entanglements with systems of power and resistance.

 Situating design as the primary language and method in which to make sense of and communicate experience, the Graphic Design MFA program educates the complete human being, developing interests and expertise that access the full breadth of the profession.